Dy-123/XMS/README.md

 6. User Entry Exit Log Details

 Feature to be implemented
-1. Instead of updating mac address from pc making a Admin module
-2. Resizing of profile photo
+1. Resizing the profile photo before upload
-3. Admin can view details of others from application

 xmsdependencies => bash script for installing all the dependecy for addmac.py and xms.py
 xms.py => python file for adding entry exit input from the csv file to database